IMOP-lab/SASAN-Pytorch/README.md

   Figure 10: Ablation experiments on Loss function strategy on the CMED dataset.
 </p>

-The self-updating mechanism and BoundaryRea Loss enhance the network's boundary segmentation ability  And to a certain extent, it also improves the overall segmentation ability of the network.
+The self-updating mechanism and BoundaryRea Loss enhance the network's boundary segmentation ability.
+To a certain extent, it also improves the overall segmentation ability of the network.

 ### Model Complexity